New York Regional Ferries Website

 Discover

-We want to know how users plan trips and find and buy tickets so that we can better serve their needs, reduce the friction of the ferry website experience.
+We want to know how users plan trips and find and buy tickets so that we can better serve their needs, reduce the friction.

 User Interviews